 - We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the Group and Bank were sufficient to permit the financial statements to be readily and properly audited. - The financial statements are in agreement with the accounting records. - In our opinion the information given in the Directors' Report is consistent with the financial statements.
-Based solely on the work undertaken in the course of our audit, in our opinion, the Directors' Report has been prepared in accordance with the requirements of the Companies Act 2014.
+Based solely on the work undertaken in the course of our audit, in our opinion, the Directors' Report has been prepared in accordance with the requirements of the Companies Act 2014, excluding the requirements on sustainability reporting in Part 28.